Sienci-Labs/Resources/vortex/vx-troubleshooting.md

 </li>
 </ul>

-<h2>Rotation is Incorrect</h2>
+## Rotation is Incorrect

 If your vortex is rotating an unexpected distance when using the SuperLongBoard and gSender 1.4.7, there is a bug that isn't changing the values correctly.
 Please do the following to have the correct values that will allow you to swap between rotary and normal operation.
 The software team is working on fixing this bug for future versions of gSender.

 1. Make sure you are not in rotary mode.
   <img id="image_01af82da-116f-4438-8ff5-d5fe9979d1c9" class="image_resized" src="https://sienci.zendesk.com/attachments/token/nu0AZSh4kfFB0l6VBSqXec4bY/?name=inline-408367304.png" />
-2. Click console and input or copy/paste the following exactly, <strong>​$103=79.012345679,</strong> ​then click RUN.
+2. Click console and input or copy/paste the following exactly, **​$103=79.012345679**, ​then click RUN.
 Write this number down in case the settings have been changed back to default.
   <img id="image_3a95637d-5a71-4747-a8a9-1647c7285833" class="image_resized" src="https://sienci.zendesk.com/attachments/token/KkZFLN2Wd2IdK1CoQ9pblBODG/?name=inline1850320849.png" />​
 3. Disconnect from, then reconnect to the controller.
 4. Open the firmware tool and confirm the setting has been updated.
 It should appear as below.